Trinkle23897/Fast-Poisson-Image-Editing/docs/report.md

 ### Result and Analysis

-We use all seven backend to run benchmark experiments. `GCC` (single-thread C++ implementation) is the baseline.
+We use all seven backend to run benchmark experiments. `GCC` (single-threaded C++ implementation) is the baseline.
 Details of the following experiment (commands and tables) can be found on [Benchmark](./benchmark.html) page.
 For the sake of simplicity, we only demonstrate the plot in the following sections.
 Most plots are in logarithmic scale.

 ![](/_static/images/benchmark.png)